frankmorgner/vsmartcard/npa/doc/README.rst

 ----------------------

-Following the section `Installation`_ above, you have installed OpenSC_, OpenPACE_ and the nPA smart card library to :file:`/tmp/install`.
+Following the section `Installation`_ above, you have installed OpenSC_, OpenPACE_ and the nPA Smart Card Library to :file:`/tmp/install`.
 To compile a program using libnpa you need to get the header files from OpenSC_ as well.
 Here is how
 to compile an external program with these libraries::